Somehow in moving things around, I lost the post with the mission of this site. So here it is.

 - OFFICIAL NEWS ONLY with sources/citations, defined below, unless the "Group" in your profile reads Editorial Advisor.
 Everything else will be removed.
 Details are below.

-- We are not a fan site or booster club, and criticism is encouraged and welcome, but, please, try not to screech, and think about whether you'd say it to the person directly if you were face-to-face in an elevator and whether if you don't write under your full name, you would say the same thing if you did.
+- We are not a fan site or booster club, and criticism is encouraged and welcome, but, please, try not to screech, and if you don't write under your full name, post only what you would if you were.
 If you post an identified agenda through the patterns of your posts, for good or bad, you will not last here long.

 - Discuss critics' opinions in the "Writings on Ballet" forum, your own in the Company forums.